 That's brilliant.
 Or: that's truly how sad and stupid those people are.
 So sad and stupid they probably don't even get the joke.

 Then we got Aasif, my brother of the double-a from another continent, with his critique via “Crash,” which longtime readers know I didn't exactly think was best picture material.
-Two birds.
 Brilliant again.